kmeps4/PSFree/README.md

 Lapse Kex ported to 9.00

-Very fast and reliable but can KP :P
+Very fast and reliable!
+Around 80% stability rate.

-Update: I've added an payload having some dtor handle patches related to aio bugs..
+Update: I've added an payload having some process_dtor_handler patches related to aio bugs..
 Now all games should work properly.. patches were made by abc for 8.0x and I ported to 9.00.
-Thx a lot to Sistro and CTN for some explanation on low level coding :)
+Thx a lot to Sistro and CTN for some explanation on low level coding!!! :)

-Warning: This repository is a work in progress.
-Do not use it by default—or better yet, don’t use it at all—until I and/or someone else declare it stable.
-There are issues with certain games, such as black screens, problems with save data, and multiple kernel panics.
-The offsets for PS4 9.00 still need to be verified.
-If you choose to use it, do so at your own risk.

-PR are welcome

 PSFree is a collection of exploits for the PS4 console.
 The main focus of the repo is for the PS4 but we try to make things portable to PS5.